ISSUE 03

 EMANUEL

 That’s with power dynamics.
 Because the whole “Asian Horde invasion,” blah blah blah.
 Like all these kind of fears that were stoked in white people.
-And I think it also like maybe plays out in smaller micro relationships.
+And I think it also maybe plays out in smaller micro relationships.
 If you’re the lone, token Asian, you’re good—you’re like our pal, we’ll take you in.
 But if there’s a lot of you then it’s like, oh wow, those Asians only hang out with those other Asians and they’re like—it gets competitive.

-But it’s like how convenient are you to the status quo?
+It’s just interesting how it plays out in micro dynamics.
+And that’s the thing that I learned.
+It’s like how convenient are you to the status quo?
 And the moment you become a threat, that’s when you will be sort of shut down.

 KENNY